tobiasjcat/WildBeyond/logs.md

 We are headed north to the Inn in snailside.
 Oroonoko is tasked with carrying Sir Talavar's cage.
 Sir Talavar waited until we were away from Elmer he told us more about the feywild.
 He says Bavlorna is running things.
 Zybilna's court is the summer palace.
 Sir Talavar was caught by a bucket.
 Normally a Hag is not powerful enough to run a realm of delight.
 The only hag powerful enough to to do that is Baba Yaga.
 We are in Prismir.
 Perhaps an unstable coven of Hags working together could run a realm of delight.
 He taken back to Downfall.
 The court of Downfall is called the soggy court.
-Let them speak kindly of wigglewog (the bullywog) and Mogwart.
+Let them speak kindly of wigglewog (the bullywog) and Morgort.
 Wigglewog stole his cage.
-Mogwart was fighting a dozen Bullywogs and probably died.
+Morgort was fighting a dozen Bullywogs and probably died.
 Titania is the queen of the summer court and one of the most powerful.
 There is a feydark like the underdark where the feymorians, giants.
 The summer palace in a nation in the summer court which is a nations.
 Feymorians are about three oswalds tall.